Defunctionalize/schemagic/README.rst

 Getting Acquainted with Schemagic
 ---------------------------------

-For now, I'm simply going to put all the documentation here in the README.

-But enough talk.
 Lets build a schema and start using it.

 .. code-block:: python